baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_Linux.md

 You can also set this using the GUI interface.
 {: .fs-2 }

-We can check active internet connection with the command `> sudo netstat -lntp` {: .fs-2 }
+We can check active internet connection with the command `> sudo netstat -tun`; you can check the activated port on your computer by typing `> sudo netstat -tunl`.
+{: .fs-2 }

+We can also can the active port on our computer by typing `> nmap -sTU localhost`; we can scan the computers in your LAN, for example, by typing `nmap -sP 192.168.1.0/24` (change the IP to the domain of your LAN).
+{: .fs-2 }

 We can check whether or not DNS is working by typing `dig www.google.com`.